ReconVirus/Historium/README.md

 ### Path (path):

     Optional
-    An alternate path to link the title to (excluding [[ and ]]).
+    An alternate path to link the title to.
 Default to the note the event is defined in, but you can use this to specify other notes or link to headers or blocks internally within the note.

     For example, data-path='My Note#Event Subhead' would link directly to the Event Subhead header in My Note

-    If you use the "Page preview" plugin, this contents of this header will display when hovering over the title.
-Useful for quickly viewing expanded details without leaving the current timeline.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Add Changelog
+- [x] Add Changelog
 - [x] Redesign Vertical Timeline
 - [ ] Redesign Horizontal Timeline
 - [ ] Calendarium\Fantasy Calendar API Support